metablaster/WindowsFirewallRuleset/README.md

 The project maintains **"per file"** license and Copyright notices.

-3rd party and sublicensed code is located either inside their own folders or inside folders called "External" for organizational purposes, each of these folders contains individual licenses.
+3rd party and sublicensed code is located either inside their own folders (with individual license file) or inside folders called "External" for organizational purposes.

 ## Requirements